ddugan23/ddugan23.github.io/_pages/about.md

 Additional facets of my career include a tenure as a Game Master at i-Exit Escape Rooms, where I refined my skills in public speaking and customer engagement, managing diverse and interactive experiences.
 This role was complemented by my experience as a Media Intern, where I distilled long-form video content into focused, topic-specific segments.
 This role reinforced the importance of precision and attention to detail, qualities that have remained paramount throughout my career.

 As I navigate towards the realms of project management and, over the long run, DevOps, my diverse skill set positions me uniquely for roles demanding both technical acumen and creative problem-solving.
-The integration of continuout learning, goal orientation, and a commitment to reliability  If you're looking for someone who can bring a fresh perspective to your team, or if you'd like to collaborate, please feel free to reach out!
+The integration of continuout learning, goal orientation, and a commitment to reliability forms the foundation of my character.
+In pursuit of new opportunities, I remain dedicated to applying my extensive skill set to innovate and drive forward-thinking strategies in dynamic environments.
+If you're looking for someone who can bring a fresh perspective to your team, or if you'd like to collaborate, please feel free to reach out!

 | Certification | Date | Description |
 |---|---|---|